 Chocolate Cream Pie

-Nothing beats a silky smooth slice of old fashioned chocolate cream pie with a mile-high pile of whipped cream.
-With a no-bake custard filling and a crispy pie crust, it’s bound to become a family favorite!
+Nothing beats a silky smooth slice of old-fashioned Chocolate Cream Pie with a mile-high pile of whipped cream.
+With a no-bake custard filling and a crispy pie crust, it’s sure to become a family favorite!

 We also moved into a house without a working refrigerator/freezer, so that’s been fun.
 But someday, maybe, we’ll dig through the boxes and have a functional kitchen again.
 Maybe.
 Hopefully.
 We’ll see what happens.